Sean-Dickey-thycotic-com/ssi-docs/openshift/secretserver.md

 * `updateAnnotation` adds and overwrites existing fields but does not remove fields.
 * `setAnnotation` overwrites fields and removes fields that do not exist in the TSS Secret.

-__Note:__ Only one of these should be specified on any given k8s Secret, however, if more than one are defined then the order of precedence is `setAnnotation` then `addAnnotation` then `updateAnnotation`.
+>**Note**: Only one of these should be specified on any given k8s Secret, however, if more than one are defined then the order of precedence is `setAnnotation` then `addAnnotation` then `updateAnnotation`.